A Suicide Note

 I had to repeat the same frustrating conversation with the operator several more times as this Mr. Richmond never called me back.
 I started to contemplate paying a visit to this elusive Mr. Richmond at his office at 575 Madison Avenue, Suite 1006, New York, NY 10022, as listed on Bayou’s financial statements.

-I managed to find a floor plan of the 575 Madison Avenue building of the floor which Richmond-Fairfield’s single office was supposed to be located on (Exhibit 1).
+I managed to find a floor plan of the575 Madison Avenue building of the floor which Richmond-Fairfield’s single office was supposed to be located on (Exhibit 1).
 According to the floor plan, Suite 1006 (room #6 on the 10th floor) was located right in front of a small “Reading Area” and appeared to be only large enough for a few desks.
-For an audit firm for a $450 million hedge fund and its affiliated broker-dealer, the space seemed too small to conduct any serious auditing.
+For an audit firm for a $450 million hedge fund and an affiliated broker-dealer, the space seemed too small to conduct a serious audit.

 I left a message for Mr. Richmond that I was planning to visit his office in the next few weeks and asked about his availability.
 However, before Mr. Richmond got back to me, I received a call from Bayou’s investor relations to finally set up a conference call with Mr. Dan Marino (“Marino”), the CFO of Bayou.
 The call took place a few days later.